tanaya13693/NiFi/README.md

 #	Flow	Description
 1. NiFi and IBM MQ
 	Integrate NiFi with IBM MQ
-	Put some text in message queue
+	Put sampe text string in the message queue
-	Extract the text from queue from queue and put it in a file whose path is specified in NiFi processor
+	Extract the text from queue to a file and store it in local directory

-2. GetFile-PutFile
-	This flow is to check nifi re-startability feature
-	Generate flow files in local directory ‘A’ using nifi’s GenerateFlowFile processor 	Transfer the files from stored in local directory ‘A’ to ‘B’ and observe re-startability feature
+2. GetFile-PutFile	(This flow is to check nifi re-startability feature) 	Generate flow files in local directory ‘A’ using nifi’s GenerateFlowFile processor 	Transfer the files directory ‘A’ to ‘B’ and observe the re-startability feature

 3. Data Extract
 	Extract the data from database into NiFi flow file(NiFi Avro format)